eramdam/twitter-nintendo-switch-dropbox/README.md

 You will need a couple of things:

-- A machine/server running NodeJS*
+- A machine/server running NodeJS (the more recent the better)
   - I'll figure out how to setup this repo on [Glitch](https://glitch.com/) soon so it will be serverless™️ 😎
 - A Twitter account (duh), private or public
 - A Dropbox account with a personal app created, alongside an access token (if you don't know how to get this, [here's a tutorial](http://99rabbits.com/get-dropbox-access-token/))